Jynx: Design and characteristics

-Standing 4 ft 7 in (109 cm) tall and classified as an Ice- and Psychic-type Pokémon, Jynx walk in a dance-like fashion, wiggling their hips in a manner described in Red, Blue, and LeafGreen as "seductive".
+Standing 4 feet 7 inches (109 cm) tall and classified as an Ice- and Psychic-type Pokémon, Jynx walk in a dance-like fashion, wiggling their hips in a manner described in Red, Blue, and LeafGreen as "seductive".
 It uses dancing to communicate, with the exact rhythm relying on its emotion at the time.
 The dance affects people, causing them to themselves dance with no regard to their actions.
 Jynx speak in a language that only other Jynx can understand, though the sound is described as similar to human speech.
 This trait is carried on to games where Pokémon speak English such as the Pokémon Mystery Dungeon series, with the text appearing as combinations of "X"s, "O"s, punctuation marks, and/or musical notes, instead of legible words.
 Jynx are psychic, and can attack by kissing an opponent, and can additionally protect themselves with a psychically-generated barrier.

 At one point in development of sequel titles Pokémon X and Y, Jynx was originally intended to have a stronger temporary evolution.
 Called Mega Jynx, its appearance would have changed to give it a blue dress with white sparkles, extended hair that would have flowed more freely and dragged on the floor, and black eyes with multiple swirls within.
 Though Jynx's trademark was renewed in preparation for the form, the concept did not proceed past the concept art phase, and was cut from the final games around a year prior to the release of the games.
 An unused cry for the form remained in the data of the 2020 cloud storage game Pokémon Home, and was discovered through datamining several years prior to the leak.